These Hair Mistakes Are Giving You Split Ends

 You rub a towel over wet hair

 While roughly towel-drying hair won’t directly cause split ends, it will create knots.
 Once you try getting those knots out, you’ll end up ripping your hair, says Labreque.
 Prevent split ends by wrapping a towel around your head after your shower instead.
 “You won’t create knots because you’re wrapping the hair in a free-fall,” he says.
 Even better?
 Consider using a towel like the Aquis microfiber hair towel that’s even gentler from roots to tips.

 You brush wet hair

 Wet hair is more fragile than dry, so brushing through it can create damage, says Cairns.
 “Wet hair will become bendy and stretchy because the elasticity has changed, and it will just snap,” she says.
 Use a wide-tooth comb in the shower before rinsing out your conditioner to keep knots at bay while avoiding split ends, she says.
 Day recommends using a detangler spray and a Wet Brush, which has flexible nylon bristles that are gentle on hair.
-Find out the best brush for your hair type.

 You start your brush at the top of your head

 When brushing your hair, you might automatically start at the roots and work your way down your head.
 But doing that will actually make your knots worse.
 “You’re forcing the tangles to compact to the bottom of the hair,” says Cairns.
 “It’s still tangled and gets worse.”
 Start at the ends of your hair, then work your way up to the midshaft before combing through the roots, she says.
-Don’t miss these other hairbrush secrets.

 You don’t use your blow dryer’s accessories

 You already know blow drying your hair can create heat damage.
 “People put it too close to the hair, and it singes the hair,” says Day.
 To avoid damage, dig out the concentrator that came with your blow dryer, she says.
-The duckbill-like attachment not only directs the airflow, but also adds a couple of inches between your hair and the tool’s hot metal.
+The duckbill-like attachment not only directs the airflow but also adds a couple of inches between your hair and the tool’s hot metal.
 Or go natural with these tricks for great ways to air hair and still look awesome.

 You’ve had the same blow dryer for years

 “Blow dryers have a shelf life,” says Cairns.
 “I’ve had many clients with significant areas of breakage and it looks like the hair is melted.
 The common denominator is generally, ‘I’ve had my blow dryer for ten years or six years.’”
 An old blow dryer might seem like it works fine when it’s secretly doing major heat damage, she says.
 Over time, it’s harder for the blow dryer to avoid overheating.
-Your hair will dry faster than ever, but at the price of your hair health.
+Your hair will dry faster than ever but at the price of your hair health.
 Learn more of the worst hair mistakes you can make.